 Just when it seemed Tyson was unbeatable, his career began to unravel.
 Just twenty months on, and with his personal life overshadowing his boxing persona, James ‘Buster’ Douglas pulled off the biggest shock in boxing history.

 Despite being dropped by Tyson in the eighth round, Douglas got up to stun the pre-fight favorite for what appeared to be a count of ten or more.

 Holding what many saw as a fake crown, Douglas lasted only eight months as the division’s face.

 Despite a 38-pound disadvantage, former lineal cruiserweight champion Evander Holyfield took just three rounds to extend his rule to a second division.

 Holyfield exchanged the crown with Riddick Bowe through two bouts of their trilogy before Michael Moorer caused an upset in 1994.

-In his very first defense, Moorer came up against a rejuvenated George Foreman who was enjoying a renaissance later in life.
+In his first defense, Moorer came up against a rejuvenated George Foreman enjoying a renaissance later in life.